MichaelArriaga/Portfolio/src/pages/blog/animate-blog-posts-with-isotope/animate-and-filter-your-blog-posts-with-isotope.md

 ---
-slug: '/blog/animate-blog-posts-with-isotope'
+slug: "/blog/animate-blog-posts-with-isotope"
-path: '/blog/animate-blog-posts-with-isotope'
+path: "/blog/animate-blog-posts-with-isotope"
-date: '2018-03-07'
+date: "2018-03-07"
-title: 'Animate and Filter Your Jekyll Blog Posts with Isotope'
+title: "Animate and Filter Your Jekyll Blog Posts with Isotope"
-readtime: '10 min read'
+readtime: "10 min read"
-tags: 'Jekyll'
+tags: "Jekyll"
 ---

 Adding filter/sorting functionality to our Jekyll blog is a must these days to keep things in order.
 We can get that functionality easily by using Isotope and as a bonus for our efforts we get the animation effect for free since that is part of the core functionality of the Isotope library.